albertwcheng/JACKIE2/README.md

 Requires offline version of Cas-OFFinder at http://www.rgenome.net/cas-offinder/portable) Also, cas-offinder should be in `$PATH`

-For example, from selection.overlap.hg38PAM.1copy.BED above:
 Let say, up to 3 mismatches.
-Sequence is encoded in the itemName (on the 8th column, second component of a split with "/"), so seqColExtract=8,/,2
+Sequence is encoded in the itemName (on the 4th column, second component of a split with "/"), so seqColExtract=4,/,2
 ```

-genome=<fill in your genome> #e.g., hg38
-genomesRoot=<fill in your genomes data root path>
-pathToGenome=$genomesRoot/$genome

-BEDFile=selection.overlap.hg38PAM.1copy.BED
-cas_outDir=/path/to/IOForCasOffFinder
+pathToGenome=~/Documents/UnixEnv/genomes/hg38/nr #folder of the genome fa files.
+BEDFile=/Users/albert/Documents/UnixEnv/genomes/hg38/pamFold-20NGG/hg38.20NGG.cpRange1\,1.GC0.4\,0.6.top1000.BED #input bed
+cas_outDir=~/Documents/UnixEnv/CasOffOut #folder to store cas-offinder results
-maxNmismatches=3
+maxNmismatches=3 #number of mismatches
-seqColExtract=8,/,2
+seqColExtract=4,/,2 #extract sequence from bed file encoded in the name of the items by JACKIE

-runCasOFFinderOnSequences.py $BEDFile $seqColExtract $maxNmismatches $pathToGenome $cas_outDir > $BEDFile.cas_off.txt
+runCasOFFinderOnSequences.py $BEDFile $seqColExtract $maxNmismatches $pathToGenome $cas_outDir > $BEDFile.cas_off.txt 2> $BEDFile.cas_off.stderr.txt

 ```

 <!--